Opioids bind to specific receptors in the brain that reduce the transmission of pain signals throughout the body. Opioids include:

 - Naloxone Instructions from WA State Department of Health (available in English, Spanish, Chinese, Russian, Ukrainian, and Vietnamese).

 - Download the handout You survived an overdose.
 Here’s what to do next.
-This handout provides information for people who use heroin about steps to take after an overdose.
+This handout provides information about steps to take after an overdose.
 When printing this pdf, select “actual size.”

 For service providers and first responders